lucky-sideburn/kubeinvaders/README.md

 KubeInvaders is going to be full open-source.
 Meanwhile it is possibile choose between 2 different versions.

-Legacy version: Made suing Defold as game engine.
+Legacy version: Made using Defold as game engine.
 New version: It has been written in pure Javascript and it is totally open-source.

 The new version of KubeInvaders has fewer features than legacy but is optimized for chaos engineering because pods and nodes are rendered together and there is a shuffle for better random experiments.